TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 ::::

-The solution set may be empty, as in the following example
+The solution set may be empty, as in the following example.

 ::::{prf:example}
 :label: Ex:LinSystems:EmptySolutionSet